← All claims

 2023 · Int J Environ Res Public Health

-observational mixed low Systematic review of exercise and COVID-19 vaccine response: regular exercise may modestly support vaccine immune response but evidence is heterogeneous and does not implicate stress-driven marrow antibody production.
+observational tested-null low Systematic review of exercise and COVID-19 vaccine response: regular exercise may modestly support vaccine immune response but evidence is heterogeneous and does not implicate stress-driven marrow antibody production.

 Kotewitsch